 The GMC's wide stance produces commendable hip and shoulder room for all passengers.
-This year, the rear seat can slide forward to increase cargo space or back to provide more legroom.
+The rear seat can slide forward to increase cargo space or back to provide more legroom.
 That feature alone could make buyers think twice about the need for a larger crossover.

 The Case for Escape

 The current Escape started gaining praise from the moment it debuted for the 2013 model year.
 Along with expressive styling inside and out, the Ford boasts responsive handling and overall nimbleness that make it a very satisfying daily driver.
 High-quality materials are deployed throughout the cabin, and the sweeping dashboard is exceptionally attractive and functional.
-The Escape is the only compact crossover to offer active parking assist and a foot-activated power tailgate.
+The Escape is the one of the few compact crossovers to offer an automated parking system and a hands-free power tailgate.